ukcoderj/Mvc5AngularSignalR/README.md

 ## Setup

 - Clone this repository.
+- Run npm install at the folder level of package.json
 - Run in VS2015 or greater.

 Note: The project does not include webpack, bundling or minification.